-Enter the EXEC mode and run the following commands to set the description of a QoS policy mapping.
+Enter the privileged mode and run the following commands to set the description of a QoS policy mapping.
 This settings will replace the previous settings.

-Command Purpose config Enters the global configuration mode. [no]policy-map name Entersthe configuration modeof the QoS policy map. namestands for the name of the policy. description description-text Sets the description of the QoSpolicy. description-textstands for the text to describe the policy. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.
+Command Purpose config Enters the global configuration mode. [no]policy-map name Enters the configuration mode of the QoS policy map. name stands for the name of the policy. description description-text Sets the description of the QoS policy. description-text stands for the text to describe the policy. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.